Maedang/Project2_Team3/README.md

   ```

 ## √ Load:
   The last step in the project was to load the data into a database for storage and use.
-We chose to utilize PostgreSQL using pgAdmin as our management tool.
+We chose to utilize PostgreSQL using pgAdmin as our management tool due to the fact that our data was relational in nature.
 Since much of our transformation and cleaning of data was done previous to loading into our database, our database will be pretty straightforward.
 We created a Database using pgAdmin and then used a SQL statement to create a table named movies in the Database:</br>

   ```SQL
   -- Create table with columns and data types